 Moderate; generally requires moist soils, but tolerant of short periods of drought once established.

 Inconspicuous.
 Dioecious, with male and female flowers on separate plants.

 Round black drupe.
 Often persistent throughout the winter.

 Wildlife and Ecology:

 Provides significant food and cover for wildlife.
-Flowers attract bees.
+Attracts bees and fly pollinators.

 Can be grown from de-pulped seed after the fruit is fully ripe.
 Clean and plant right away; the seeds do not store well.
 Plant in a container with at least 2" of soil.
 Sprinkle soil to just cover the seeds.
 Place in full sun.